bytewizer/microserver/src/mvc/README.md

 {{/has-author}}
 ```

-Now you can use Stubble to render the optional park information.
+Now you can use Stubble to render the optional information.

 ```Csharp
 public class HomeController: Controller